Summer events, community gatherings in the Kansas City metro area

 Annual 1951 Flood Reunion Dance: Music by Picante and DJ Bobby C, food and beverage, raffles and more, 7 to 11 p.m., Pierson Hall, 1800 S. 55th St. Kansas City, Kansas, $17.

-The Nutty Professor Amazing Science Show: Learn about the science that makes the word go round in a fun and exciting way, chemical reaction polymers and maybe even a mild explosion, 11 a.m. to noon, Cedar Roe Library, 5120 Cedar St. Roeland Park.
+The Nutty Professor Amazing Science Show: Learn about the science that makes the word go round, chemical reaction polymers and maybe even a mild explosion, 11 a.m. to noon, Cedar Roe Library, 5120 Cedar St., Roeland Park.

 July 21